May 11, 2017

 HCA Midwest Health and Research Medical Center and have immediate therapies for time-sensitive stroke care.
 Research Medical Center cares for ischemic stroke patients quickly and has a team of stroke clinicians 24/7 that focuses on immediate diagnosis and stroke reversal.
 Emergency Room physicians, neurologists, neurosurgeons, interventional radiologists, nurse practitioners, nurses, pharmacists and CT technicians at Research Medical Center partner with local hospitals and EMS to help provide fast and effective stroke care for patients.

 Established in 2012, Advanced Certification for Comprehensive Stroke Centers is awarded for a two-year period to Joint Commission-accredited acute care hospitals.
-The certification was derived from the Brain Attack Coalition "Recommendations for Comprehensive Stroke Centers" (Stroke, 2005), "Metrics for Measuring Quality of Care in Comprehensive Stroke Centers" (Stroke, 2011) and recommendations from a multidisciplinary advisory panel of experts in complex stroke care.
+The certification was derived from the Brain Attack Coalition, "Metrics for Measuring Quality of Care in Comprehensive Stroke Centers" (Stroke, 2011) and recommendations from a multidisciplinary advisory panel of experts in complex stroke care.

 Stroke is the number five cause of death and a leading cause of adult disability in the United States, according to the American Heart Association/American Stroke Association.
 On average, someone suffers a stroke every 40 seconds; someone dies of a stroke every four minutes; and 795,000 people suffer a new or recurrent stroke each year.